+Investments include money market funds, exchange-traded funds, mutual funds, and common stock.
 Investments in equity securities with readily determinable fair values and all debt securities are carried at fair value with realized and unrealized gains and losses included as revenue without donor restriction in the consolidated statements of activities.
 Investments with no readily determinable fair value are carried at estimated fair value, normally based upon appraised values.
 Donated investments are recorded at the fair value on the date of donation and thereafter carried in accordance with the above provisions.

-FINANCE AND OPERATING LEASE RIGHT-OF-USE ASSETS AND OBLIGATIONS
+FINANCE LEASE RIGHT-OF-USE ASSETS AND OBLIGATIONS